gitexel/Client_OpenRoad/README.md

 OpenRoad is a client JavaFX app for verifying and authenticating passengers to travel with virtual visa around the world, the app is very simple, it makes the customer signup, apply and search for flight trips to any country.

 ------
-To use the project you need change settings directory to db_settings and put your DB info inside db.properties file
+To use the project you need to put your DB info inside db.properties file inside settings dir.

 ------